markshapiro/react-dynamic-content/README.md

         setTimeout(()=>resolve(true), 400)
       });
     }
-    //else if event = mouseup/touchend, will cancel out the previous promise and prevent drag if swipe was not long enough (400ms)
+    //else if event = mouseup/touchend, will cancel out the previous promise and prevent drag
+    //if swipe was not long enough (400ms)
   };
    <DynamicContent
       ...